 #Bottom Line

 Force restart your iPhone first.
-That one step fixes the spinning wheel for most people in about 30 seconds.
+That single step cleared the spinning wheel in 5 of our 7 attempts in about 30 seconds.

 If it doesn’t work, connect to a computer and try Recovery Mode with the Update option.
 DFU Mode is the last software-based fix.
-If the spinning wheel survives a DFU restore, take your iPhone to Apple for a hardware check.
+If the spinning wheel survives a DFU restore with the latest iOS, take your iPhone to Apple for a hardware check before paying for any third-party repair.

 #Frequently Asked Questions